skywarth/annals-of-disco/docs/country/portugal/misc.md

 - Devil's bridge (Ponte da Mizarela), located in Braga
 - Tomar: Convent of Christ, it is a UNESCO site.
 Tomar and the site itself is known for knights templar heritage.
 - almendres cromlech
+- Sintra is hella overrated.
+It's like an open-air tourist amusement park.
+Expensive as well.
+Nature is good though.

 ### Local salaries and living conditions